• Skip to main content

 3. Bringing it all together

-Stir in the langostino tails, cooked asparagus, diced chives, lime zest, mascarpone and ¼ cup of the Parmesan.
+Stir in the langostino tails, cooked asparagus, diced chives, citrus zest, mascarpone and ¼ cup of the Parmesan.
 Season to taste with salt and pepper.

 finished risotto in pan with all the mix-ins ready to add.